ConnorBryntesonMain/RadioTowerProblem/README.md

 - **Algorithm Optimization**: Explore more advanced algorithms (e.g., genetic algorithms, linear programming) to potentially find more optimal solutions.
 - **User Interface**: Develop a GUI to allow users to input custom data and visualize results interactively.
 - **Real-world Data Integration**: Incorporate real geographical data to apply the solution to actual scenarios.
+I was able to finsih this up with the help of one Tony Krystofiak, he enabled me to get real world data on what we expanded on.